Last update: 18 Jan 2021 5:44pm

 What if I share the premises with others?

 It’s particularly important to protect people who are at higher risk of severe illness.
-That’s older people (people over the age of 60 years) and people with serious underlying health conditions like heart disease, lung disease, cancer, diabetes and renal failure.
+That’s older people (people over the age of 70 years) and people with serious underlying health conditions like:

 If you live with someone at risk of severe illness, it’s best if they live elsewhere while you are in quarantine.
 If that’s not feasible, keep as much distance as possible between yourself and them.